renalreg/radar-client/README.md

 ./build.sh
 ```

 This will lint the code, run the tests, build the client and create an archive ready for distribution.
+This will build the client in production mode (`NODE_ENV=production`) which will minify the output.

 Deploy the `.tar.gz` to servers: